 She knows.
 One strike, Northeast Florida.
 Shuts down half the power structure.
 All her life she’s lived, wholly, tall, dark green, a tree of life charged with holding up the stormcloud glory of the glowing cobalt sky that mirrors the landscape expanses of marsh and river and lake and swamp and ocean.

-All those nights, Callie stared out from the tall building, wider than it was tall, turquoise-windowed, and watched light fork and dance and branch and fracture, sky to river, blinding electric and bright and white, the night-behind-the-lightning purple and dark and deep, sometimes three strikes lined up in perfect bzzz’ng syzygy.
+All those nights, Callie stared out from the tall building, 500 Water Street, wider than it was tall, turquoise-windowed, and watched light fork and dance and branch and fracture, sky to river, blinding electric and bright and white, the night-behind-the-lightning purple and dark and deep, sometimes three strikes lined up in perfect bzzz’ng syzygy.
 How many nights has lightning struck her building, her home tower in the city center, her sky-womb-over-water?
 A hundred times a year?
 She’s often wondered.
 Within that honeycomb she always felt home, especially late-night / early-morning, especially deep silent, especially alone.

-Her personal space up here, turquoise and tall, in the womblike heights in steel and glass, in the womblike depths of two a.m. and four, burrows her home into the lightning on the river deep in the dark.
+Her personal space up here, turquoise and tall, in the womblike heights in steel and glass, in the womblike depths of two a.m. and four, burrows her home into lightning on the river sky deep in the dark.
 She knows she holds a privileged position.
-No royalty in all the world’s history has held as comfortable and intimate a hq in the majesty of earth and sky.
-She never could love a man so much, nor God.
+No royalty in all the world’s history has held more comfortable and lovely and intimate headquarters in the majesty of earth and sky.

 She—never—could love a man so much, nor God, so might as well soar, her verb become infinitive, never—(ontology embedded in verb tense)—never—wings spread to encompass all our history and future—never—with everything “never” leaves behind—to die, and so, and so, and so—to live thus in this sentence and promise forever.